ytaki0801/fpLISP/JavaScript/README.md

 # fpLISP in JavaScript

-You can execute fpLISP codes by using Web browser through the HTML file `pfLISP.html' and by using Node.js to specify a fpLISP code file.
+You can execute fpLISP codes by using Web browser through the HTML file like `pfLISP.html` and by using Node.js to specify a fpLISP code file.
 ```
 $ cat ../samples/append.fplisp
 ((lambda (func a b) (func (func a '()) b))